tiepdotme/serenade-wind/_posts/2020-08-03-where-and-when.md

 >
 > Cons: The Arctic Circle gets somewhat squashed

 I kinda like the representation shown in the AuthaGraph map.
 I also like its origami nature.
-If you want to learn more about this topic, check out [Geoawesomeness](https://geoawesomeness.com/best-map-projection/) to see the other projection maps and their pros and cons.
+If you want to learn more about this topic, check out [Geoawesomeness](https://geoawesomeness.com/best-map-projection/) to see various other projection maps and their pros and cons.

+{% assign pwimg="spilhaus-map-ocean-currents" %}
+{% assign pwcaption="Projection Map by Spilhaus" %}
+{% assign pwpng="" %}
+{% include post-wide-image.html%}

+A couple years ago, an [ocean-centric map](https://storymaps.arcgis.com/stories/756bcae18d304a1eac140f19f4d5cb3d) went viral.
+The Spilhaus projection map was authored by Athelstan F. Spilhaus, a South African-American geophysicist and oceanographer, who created this projection back in 1942.
+The map centers on Antarctica and presents the 5 oceans as one body of water.

+Above, is a map of ocean currents created by John Nelson using the WGS 1984 Spilhaus Ocean Map in Square projected coordinate system in ArcGIS.

+Finally, a world that is all about oceans.

 {% include responsive-embed url="https://www.youtube.com/embed/wKMKWjqXP0k" ratio="16:9" %}